arieffian/galaxy-merchant-trading-guide/README.md

 ---
 ## Solution

 This solution is built using go 1.20.
-This app will read `input` file in the root directory.
-Currently, the input file only supported lowercase characters except metals (`Gold`, `Silver`, `Iron`) and `Credits` keywords.
+This app will read `input` file in the root directory. ~~Currently, the input file only supported lowercase characters except metals (`Gold`, `Silver`, `Iron`) and `Credits` keywords.~~ Currently suppport incase-sensitive format for input.

 ##### Input file Rules
-1. All characters must be in lowercase except for metal names and `Credits` keywords
+1. ~~All characters must be in lowercase except for metal names and `Credits` keywords~~ Currently, support incase-sensitive format
 2. Roman number only supported between 1 to 3999
 3. Metal only supported `Gold`, `Silver`, and `Iron`